 Be consciously grateful

-Before I go to sleep, I spend a moment to think about the things that I’m grateful for that day.
+I have a five-year journal that allows me to write just 1-2 sentences for each day.
+I recap on what I’ve done as well as noting what I’m grateful for in that moment.
 I also tell the people around me what I appreciate them for during the day.
 I think that’s important.

-These little moments spent reminding myself of the wonderful things in my life and the mindfulness I’m cultivating will help to turn my mindset outwards, sending out nothing but good vibes.
+These little moments I spend reminding myself of the wonderful things in my life and the mindfulness I’m cultivating will help to turn my mindset outwards, sending out nothing but good vibes.

 So, am I happier?